 There is an application process for interested students, beginning early in the semester prior to departure to the foreign location.
-Students should contact the Academic Services Office for further information, call (714) 992-7292 or visit our website at http://semesterabroad.fullcoll.edu.
+For further information, call 992-7000 x25004 or visit the website: http://studyabroad.fullcoll.edu...

 Tests/Exams

 Class instruction includes frequent examinations throughout the semester so that students can judge their progress.
 Final examinations are required in all courses as a requirement for credit in the course.